martinber/noaa-apt/docs/development.md

 - Changed font to Open Sans and now I'm loading from `default.html` instead of `style.css` because it's faster.

+## Check for updates

+The program sends a HTTP GET request and receives the latest version available, the URL is ``https://noaa-apt.mbernardi.com.ar/version_check?{current version}``.

+The currently installed version is sent just in case I want to track which versions are being used by people.
+Anyways, for now I delegated the ``noaa-apt`` to Github and ``version_check`` is just a static file being served using Github pages, so currently I'm not logging any information.
+In the future I won't log anything other than the currently installed version.

 ## Misc